April is fast approaching. Before you know it, we'll be knee-deep in P60s and P11Ds.

 With so much to do, it's important to know the key dates for your year-end tasks.
 There are particular deadlines for issuing and submitting forms; it's essential to meet these to remain compliant and avoid penalties from HMRC.

-Now is also an excellent time to make sure you’re up to date with any new tax legislation changes.
+Now is also an excellent time to ensure you're up to date with any new tax legislation changes.

-Year after year, our mantra at PayFit is always the same - the sooner you start preparing, the easier the tax year-end will be.
+Year after year, our mantra at PayFit is always the same - the sooner you start preparing, the easier the end of the tax year will be.

 When is the end of the tax year?